 - The main data protection provisions took effect on July 2, 2014.

-The Act has extraterritorial effect, meaning it applies to organizations collecting personal data from individuals in Singapore whether or not the organization itself has a physical presence in Singapore.
+The Act has extraterritorial effect, meaning it applies to organizations collecting, using or disclosing personal data in Singapore whether or not the organization itself has a physical presence or is registered as a company in Singapore.

 Definition of personal data

-Personal data is defined in the Act to mean data, whether true or not, about an individual (whether living or recently deceased*) who can be identified:
+Personal data is defined in the Act to mean data, whether true or not, about an individual (whether living or recently deceased*) who can be identified from:

-- From that data and other information to which the organization has, or is likely to have access
+- that data and other information to which the organization has, or is likely to have access.

 *The Act's application to recently deceased individuals is limited to disclosure and protection of personal data where such data is about an individual who has been deceased for ten years or fewer.